 - Wage replacement: Often, injured and ill workers are forced to miss work because of their injuries.
-Hence, they are unable to earn income as they did before the injury.
+Hence, they are unable to earn income as they did before the injury, or they may have lost earning capacity.
 The workers’ compensation system can provide payments while the employee is out of work.
 The payment amounts are based on a number of factors, including the severity of the injury and the employee’s previous wages.

 Workers’ compensation protects both employees and employers after an accident or other scenario causes a worker to suffer injuries or fall ill.
 The system is based on two main tenets:

 - Workers can obtain benefits regardless of who was at fault.
-Injuries and illnesses occur as a result of many different circumstances.
-Sometimes, the employer is at fault if the work environment is unsafe.
+Injuries and illnesses occur as a result of many circumstances.
+Every so often, the employer is at fault if the work environment is unsafe.
 Other times, potentially careless behavior of the employee causes the injury.
-However, under workers’ compensation, employers agree to offer benefits no matter what caused an accident.
+However, under workers’ compensation, employers agree to offer benefits, regardless of what caused an accident.